DanieleZambetti97/ProjectMoana/README.md

 ## Input files: a quick tutorial 😉

 We implemented a new (very simple😄) language for creating images inside ProjectMoana.
 We believe that this language is easier to learn following a step-by-step tutorial generating a simple image.
+For a more detailed description of the language click [here](https://github.com/DanieleZambetti97/ProjectMoana/blob/master/examples/language.md).

 ### Step 1: the sky